-One of the first recorded observation of UFOs in Amazon was in the city of Manaus in 1957, when several people saw at late afternoon in the Cabral Bridge.
+One of the first recorded observations of UFOs in Amazon was in the city of Manaus in 1957, when several people saw in the late afternoon in the Cabral Bridge.

 This unidentified flying object caught the attention of the local community and press, which gave wide coverage to the fact.

-In other hand the presence of the UFOs in Amazon is noticed centuries ago by natives of various indigenous nations, whom saw stranger beings coming down from heaven.
+On the other hand, the presence of the UFOs in Amazon is noticed centuries ago by natives of various indigenous nations, who saw strange beings coming down from heaven.

-This encounters become the base for native folklore and also to say the religion, when these legends were told by countless generations.
+These encounters become the base for native folklore and also to say the religion when these legends were told by countless generations.

 UFOs in Amazon: The Boithatah